Can I Be A Doula Without Kids?

 It’s the support part that you’re really really good at.
 Yes, you.
 I promise.

 Doula work is the same.
 We support families through the birth and postpartum experience.
-And it's that nonjudgmental, unbiased, calm and comforting support that helps get them through.
+And it's that nonjudgmental, unbiased, calm and comforting presense that helps get them through.
 Not whether or not your reproductive history looks like theirs.

 Also, a little secret...lots of people have babies and then go on to be doulas and work with families whose births look and feel NOTHING like their own did.
 They’re just as inexperienced in that person’s particular birth experience as we are, the doulas without children.
-No amout of personal birth experience will prepare you for someone's completely different experience and the emotions they feel during it.
+No amount of personal birth experience will prepare you for someone's completely different experience and the emotions they feel during it.

 As doulas, we enter each client relationship with a clean slate.
 We don't come with preconceived notions because, every. single. person. is different.
 No two inductions the same.
 No two vaginal deliveries.
 No two cesareans.
 No two homebirths.
 No two epidurals.
 No two emotions.

 Doulas without children have that natural clean slate.
 We come with our passion, our professional training, and our desire to see families fully supported through that experience.
 No personal connection to childbirth or expectations that we have to work through and separate from our professional career.

 So, if you've wondered if you can be a doula and not have children, I'm here to give you a resounding YES!
 And I'd be honored to be your trainer and mentor as you enter this field as a fellow childless doula.

 Join us at the Facebook group Doulas Without Children for more support and insight!